Magnus-droid/UTokyo-Cyber-Security-Project/README.md

 `sudo apt install tshark`

-basic filter for target IP address:
+basic filter for target IP address without the spam ARP messages from the spoofing:

-`sudo tshark -f "host [target IP]"`
+`sudo tshark -f "host [target IP] and not arp"`

 download scapy with